The Many Incentives to Learning a New Language

 Opening New Doors, a New World of Possibilities

 Learning a new language is a real treat to your brain.
 Not only does it help with mental aging and cognitive decline, but studies have shown that training those neurons also impacts creativity, making you more open to a rich imagination.
 Studying new grammar rules and taking on a new vocabulary, learning hundreds and hundreds of words, improves memory function, helps with higher focus, increases the ability to multi-task and makes you a better listener.
 Put that beautiful brain to work!
 It can take it.

-2. Establish connections and stay open minded
+2. Establish connections and stay open-minded

-4. Deepen your knowledge
+4. Deepen your general knowledge

-Knowing a foreign language will give you the opportunity to read favorite books, magazines, newspapers, online articles, in their original form, without the loss of meaning that happens through translation.
-A poem written by Baudelaire will not feel the same when read in English.
-In order to capture the author’s message, the best way to go about it be to read it in French?
+Knowing a foreign language will additionally give you the opportunity to read favorite books, magazines, newspapers, online articles, in their original form, without the loss of meaning that happens through translation.
+For example, a poem written by Baudelaire will not feel the same when read in English.
+In order to capture the author’s true message, wouldn’t the best way to go about it be to read it in French?

 5. Gain more confidence

-We feel this is a great reason to learn a language!
-Especially for the shyer ones of us out there.
-Not only does it add to the overall set of skills that you have acquired, but it is also something to brag about, talk about with other students or people who are into the same hobby.
+Confidence is a great reason to learn a language!
+Especially for those of us that are a bit more reserved.
+Not only does it add to the overall set of skills that you have acquired, but it is also something to boast about (just a little bit, lol), talk about with other students or people who are into the same hobby.
 And perception does matter.
-Don’t you think someone sounds cooler when they say they’re part of the Spanish Club, or French Club?
+Don’t you think someone sounds a bit wiser when they say they’re part of the Spanish Club, or French Club?